boa-dev/criterion-compare-action/README.md

           cwd: "subDirectory (optional)"
           # Optional.
 Compare only this benchmark target
           benchName: "example-bench-target"
+          # Optional.
+Features activated in the benchmark
+          features: "async,tokio-support"
           # Needed.
 The name of the branch to compare with.
 This default uses the branch which is being pulled against
           branchName: ${{ github.base_ref }}
           token: ${{ secrets.GITHUB_TOKEN }}